aWilson41/SPH-Fluid-Simulation/README.md

 # SPH-Fluid-Simulation
 SPH Fluid Simulation.
 See "Particle-Based Fluid Simulation for Interactive Applications" for details.
 Contains 4 versions of SPH implemented mostly entirely separately for readability.

-SPHDoimain: Single thread.
+* SPHDoimain: Single thread.
 No binning.
 Nice for learning.
 Not recommended.
-ThreadedSPHDomain: Multi threaded with standard namespace threads.
+* ThreadedSPHDomain: Multi threaded with standard namespace threads.
 Threads spawn at start of simulation.
 Only gets faster at higher particle counts.
-ThreadPoolSPHDomain: Same as above but maintains the threads through the simulation.
+* ThreadPoolSPHDomain: Same as above but maintains the threads through the simulation.
-GLSLSPHDomain: Compute shader SPH.
+* GLSLSPHDomain: Compute shader SPH.
+In progress.

-Though you can control the number of threads easily.
-The single threaded class is just kept for readability.
-A simple binning is used to speed up the algorithm a bit.
-Multithreading really only takes affect (becomes faster) at higher particle counts.
+Repository designed with readability in mind so code is almost entirely duplicate for each of these 4 methods.
+Best to learn from SPHDomain.
+ThreadPoolSPHDomain should be preferred over ThreadedSPHDomain as it removes the overhead with starting threads by keep them alive and waiting.
+For offline computations (not real time) it wouldn't really matter which you use.

 Currently working on IISPH implementation.